International Game Technology PLC (IGT) CEO Marco Sala on Q1 2020 Results - Earnings Call Transcript

 Marco Sala

 Thank you all for joining us today.
 I want to leave you with some key messages.
-First, a large part of our business, namely lottery and Italy have demonstrated remarkable resilience in past crisis and we are beginning to see positive progress in both areas.
+First, a large part of our business, namely lottery in Italy have demonstrated remarkable resilience in past crisis and we are beginning to see positive progress in both areas.
 Second, we have significantly reduced costs.
 When coupled with our ample liquidity and enhanced financial flexibility, we have the resources we need to navigate the impact COVID-19 is having on our business.

 Finally, we are emphasizing our innovative solutions that are particularly well-suited to the current environment.
 The net of all our actions position IGT to emerge from the crisis stronger, leaner and even more competitive organization.
 As always, we appreciate your interest in IGT and I wish you all a good day and please stay safe.